Shaders & Textures

 UV gradient

-The simplest shader maps UV coordinates directly to colours:
+The simplest shader maps UV coordinates directly to colors:

 fn frag(uv: vec2f) -> vec4f {